RMaarefdoust/universal/README.md

 ## Talks and Presentations

-The following presentations describe *Universal* and the number systems it contained as of the time of publication.
+The following presentations describe *Universal* and the number systems it contained at the time of publication.

 Slides of a presentation at [FPTalks'21](https://fpbench.org/talks/fptalks21.html)